wamp-proto/wamp-proto/spec/advanced.md

 ### HEARTBEAT

-The heartbeat allows to keep network intermediaries from closing the underlying transport, notify the peer up to which incoming heartbeat all incoming WAMP messages have been processed, and announce an outgoing hearbeat sequence number in the same message.
+The heartbeat allows to keep network intermediaries from closing the underlying transport, notify the peer up to which incoming heartbeat all incoming WAMP messages have been processed, and announce an outgoing heartbeat sequence number in the same message.

 A peer MAY send a `HEARTBEAT` message at any time: